 This is yet another great way to DIY your next celebration – decorate party lanterns with napkins, glitter, and Mod Podge.
 So easy!

 Are you ready to get your summer party on?
-Not quite – you don’t have party lanterns yet!
+Not quite – you don’t have paper lanterns yet!
 I love party lanterns, but I don’t always love how they are plain white.
 So like I always do, I decided to jazz one up with Mod Podge.

 If you want to know the truth, I’d never decoupaged with napkins before I tried this project.
 It turned out not to be so hard at all!
 A little glitter and Mod Podge and I was good to go.
 Here’s how I decorated my paper lantern.